Outoine15/money_factory/readme.md

 ---

 > [!NOTE]
-> to add the mod to your game, copy the folder "money_factory" inside the main money_factory repository" or download from the release branch [here](https://github.com/Outoine15/money_factory/tree/realese).
+> to add the mod to your game, copy the folder "money_factory" (found inside the main money_factory repository") to your game's mod folder or download from the release branch [here](https://github.com/Outoine15/money_factory/tree/realese).

 ---